Top Things to do in Oxford, Mississippi this Weekend

 For those who prefer a more intimate experience, Oxford has several bed and breakfasts that offer a cozy and charming atmosphere.
 The Nests Bed and Breakfast is a popular choice, located just a short walk from the square, offering individually decorated rooms, a lush garden, and a hearty breakfast.

 The Courtyard by Marriott

 During our time in Oxford, we stayed at the Courtyard by Marriott.
-It's rated 4.4 stars on Google Reviews and is in close proximity to Ole Miss--only a 1-2 minute drive!
+It's in very close proximity to Ole Miss--only a 1-2 minute drive!
 It's also very close to the historic Oxford Square, which features a number of restaurants, small shops, and the picturesque Oxford Courthouse.

 1. Go Bar Hopping

 One of the top things to do in Oxford, Mississippi, is to go bar hopping.
 The town has a lively and vibrant bar scene, with several bars and pubs that offer a wide range of drinks, music, and atmosphere.
 Whether you're looking for a laid-back dive bar or a trendy rooftop lounge, you're sure to find something that suits your style.

 One popular bar in Oxford is The Blind Pig, a cozy and rustic pub that serves craft beer, cocktails, and pub food.
 The bar has a relaxed and welcoming atmosphere, with live music and trivia nights that make it a popular hangout spot for locals and visitors alike.
 Another popular spot is The Library, a speakeasy-style bar that offers an extensive selection of craft cocktails and small plates.
 The bar is located in the basement of The Graduate Oxford hotel, adding to its cool and mysterious vibe.